 Tankless Water Heaters

-Tankless water heaters are touted to be superior to the tank-style water heater and in a lot of ways they are.
-Tankless water heaters, otherwise known as “on-demand” water heaters, do not store water at all!
+Many consider tankless water heaters superior to the tank-style water heater and in a lot of ways they are.
+Otherwise known as “on-demand” water heaters, tankless water heaters do not store water at all!
 They are designed with a series of coils that go through a heat exchanger.
 A heat exchanger is simply a mechanism that aids the transfer of heat from one source to another.
 Within your water heater, the cold water is sent through the heat exchange process only when you turn your hot water on.
 This process eliminates the need to store water in a tank and maintain its temperature at all times.
 The potential savings in energy, their smaller size, and their ability to constantly deliver hot water is a big attraction of tankless water heaters, however, they are known to be more expensive upfront.

-Now that you understand the different types and functionalities of the water heaters on the market, give the team at Daigle Plumbing, Heating & Cooling a call when you are ready for a new water heater, or you are looking to service your existing water heater.
+Now that you understand the different types and functionalities of the water heaters on the market, give the team at Daigle Plumbing, Heating & Cooling a call when you are ready for a new water heater installation, or you are looking to service your existing water heater.

 About Daigle Plumbing, Heating & Cooling,